 While it’s an integral part of everyday jewelry for many people, we’re willing to bet there are tons of people out there who don’t know the names of each part of a necklace.
+Or, at the very least, they don’t know the names of parts of various necklace styles beyond the ones they wear daily.
 Fair enough.
 Like, when do you really need to know that?
 Whether you’re just curious or you need to take it to the jeweler for a repair and want to sound like you know your stuff, here’s a quick breakdown.

 The Chain